DeSales’ students are immersed in character, forged in experience, and prepared for success.

 - National Association of Colleges and Employers (NACE) position statement on U.S. internships (paid vs. unpaid)

 The student intern is expected to work a minimum of 135 hours per semester for a 3-credit internship and a minimum of 270 hours per semester for a 6-credit internship.

 The internship site should carry appropriate insurance, including policies mandated by federal, state, and local law.
-These include, but are not necessarily limited to general liability, professional liability, and worker’s compensation insurance.
+These include, but are not limited to general liability, professional liability, and worker’s compensation insurance.
 It is also important that interns are informed about appropriate workplace behaviors, the organization’s harassment policy, and complaint procedures.

 The Organizational Environment

 At the beginning of the internship, you might set aside time to discuss some of the following:

 - Rules: What are your organization's formal and informal work rules?
 Are there clear implicit goals for your organization?